This post contains affiliate links.

 When building a pig-pen, you have to make sure it keeps your pigs as safe as possible.
 Once you account for that, you can consider their happiness and quality of life when building their living area.
 Overall, you need to give them ample room to live, eat, and coexists with the other pigs, while also making sure they don’t get stuck, injured, or attacked.

 Most outdoor pig-pens are simply given the dirt floors with some grassy areas and some muddy areas.
 This is an excellent choice because it gives the pigs a chance to root around and roll in the mud as they like to do.

-Speaking of salt poisoning, avoid feeding your pigs salty foods, to see what types of food are toxic to pigs, check my post out.
+Speaking of salt poisoning, avoid feeding your pigs salty foods, see what types of food are toxic to pigs.

 It is relatively common to have an area for the pigs to get muddy and root around outside for a while, then move them to a dryer area with freshwater and limited sun exposure to ensure they have the best of both worlds.